cncf/techdocs/assessments/0011-keda/keda-analysis.md

 ## Recommendations

 ### Communication methods documented

+If there is a mailing list or other news distribution channel, add it to the community page.

 ### Beginner friendly issue backlog

+Revisit stale issues if they are not being reviewed.

 ### New contributor getting started content

+No recommendations.

 ### Project governance documentation

+No recommendations.

 # Website